Megaselia scalaris: Feeding habits

 Many of the flies within the family Phoridae prefer nectar as an energy source; however, M. scalaris is an omnivorous species.
 It has been recorded feeding on plants, wounds, and corpses.
 Protein food sources are preferred by the females preceding maturation of their eggs.
 All meals must be a fluid in order for the flies to access the meal because M. scalaris has sponging mouthparts.
 This is a characteristic common to phorids.

 The sharp teeth possessed by adults are not used in retrieval of a food source, like a piercing mouthpart, but are instead used to aid digestion and breakdown of nutrients.
 Human cases involving skin inflammation are likely due to these teeth.
-It is important to note the distinction that while M. scalaris can feed on blood meals, the teeth are not used to puncture the host.
+While M. scalaris can feed on blood meals, the teeth are not used to puncture the host.
 The blood must be found on the body as an exudate.
 One theory to the evolution of these teeth is that M. scalaris uses them in order to exit their pupal casings.